-The holidays brought a surprise gift of an engagement and now it is time to sit down and set a date for the wedding.
+If the holidays brought a surprise gift of an engagement now is the time to sit down and set a date for the wedding.
 This will be the first of many important decisions you both, as a couple; will make leading up to the special day.
-This blog will hopefully steer you clear of obvious disastrous dates but also shed some light on less obvious dates that you both might want to consider avoiding.
+This blog will hopefully steer you clear of obvious disastrous dates, but also shed some light on less obvious dates that you both might want to consider avoiding.

 Personally Significant Days

 Check your own calendar and your family’s calendars first.
 Eliminate college reunions, family weddings, anniversaries or any annual occasions that involve your family or close friends.
 Also consider checking for conventions or festivals in your city.
 Try calling your local chamber of commerce for a schedule.

 Holiday weekend weddings have pros and cons.
 You’ve got an extra day for the festivities (and recovery!); plus, a Sunday wedding is often less expensive than a Saturday one.
 Also consider the impact of a holiday weekend on your guest list: Some families have standing plans or traditions that they’d prefer not to miss.
 Others might recent having to pay higher flight costs and/or accommodation fees due to holiday price increases.

 Martin Luther King Jr. Day (always a Monday)

 Weekend of January 13–15